konqueror1/python-binance-sdk/README.md

 Unofficial Binance SDK for python 3.7+, which:

-- Uses Binance's new websocket stream which supports live pub/sub so that we could save websocket connections
+- Uses Binance's new websocket stream which supports live pub/sub so that we only need **ONE** websocket connection.
 - Has optional `pandas.DataFrame` support.
 If `pandas` is installed, columns of all stream data frames are renamed for readability.
 - Based on python `async`/`await`
 - Manages the order book for you (handled by `OrderBookHandlerBase`), so that you need not to worry about websocket reconnection and message losses.